telekom-security/tpotce/README.md

 <a name="hpfeeds-optin"></a>
 ## Opt-In HPFEEDS Data Submission
-As an Opt-In it is now possible to also share T-Pot data with 3rd party HPFEEDS brokers, such as [SISSDEN](https://sissden.eu).
+As an Opt-In it is now possible to also share T-Pot data with 3rd party HPFEEDS brokers.
 If you want to share your T-Pot data you simply have to register an account with a 3rd party broker with its own benefits towards the community.
-Once registered you will receive your credentials to share events with the broker.
-In T-Pot you simply run `hpfeeds_optin.sh` which will ask for your credentials, in case of SISSDEN this is just `Ident` and `Secret`, everything else is pre-configured.
+You simply run `hpfeeds_optin.sh` which will ask for your credentials.
 It will automatically update `/opt/tpot/etc/tpot.yml` to deliver events to your desired broker.

 The script can accept a config file as an argument, e.g. `./hpfeeds_optin.sh --conf=hpfeeds.cfg`